jon-hall/pm2-windows-service/README.md

 npm i pm2-windows-service -g
 ```

+**NOTE:** pm2-windows-service currently requires node v4.0.0+, if node v0.12.x support is a requirement for you, please post in [this issue](https://github.com/jon-hall/pm2-windows-service/issues/2).

 ### Install and Uninstall the Service
 > TIP: Run these from an administrative command prompt to avoid getting hit with a bunch of UAC dialogs